 A heliport with a parking lot, landing pads, and a two-story building is located on the L-shaped Pier 6.
 Pier 11, located just south of Wall Street, serves as an arrival and departure point for five commuter ferry lines.
-Pier 13 is a long, vacant pile-supported concrete pier that is fenced off from the esplanade.
+Pier 13 is a long, vacant, pile-supported concrete pier that is fenced off from the esplanade.
 A chain link fence blocks off access to the vacant Pier 14, which is located just south of Maiden Lane.
 Just south of Fulton Street, historic ships are docked at Pier 16, which is part of the South Street Seaport Museum.
 The Tin Building and Pier 17 are outside the project site.
 The Tin Building is one of the buildings that used to house the Fulton Fish Market.
 Pier 17 is a large retail structure with restaurants and stores.
-Further east past both the Brooklyn and Manhattan Bridges, Pier 36 contains garages and parking areas used by the New York City Department of Sanitation (DSNY), the Fire Department of New York (FDNY) Rescue Units, and the New York City Police Department (NYPD).
+Farther east, past both the Brooklyn and Manhattan Bridges, Pier 36 contains garages and parking areas used by the New York City Department of Sanitation (DSNY), the FDNY Rescue Units, and the New York Police Department (NYPD).